-- The gas engine must only be operated by trained and authorized personnel. - Operate the equipment only within the parameters specified in the technical data. - Use the equipment correctly and for its intended use only. - Never apply force. - For all work such as installation, conversion, adaptation, maintenance, and repair, all equipment must be disconnected from the mains and secured against unintentional reactivation. - Perform only such maintenance and repair work as is described in this operating manual, and follow the instructions given while working. - Only use spare parts supplied by MOTORTECH for the maintenance of the device. - Further work must only be performed by personnel authorized by MOTORTECH.
-Noncompliance with the instructions will void any warranties for the proper function of the equipment as well as the responsibility for the validity of the certifications. - Safety devices must not be dismounted or disabled. - Avoid all activities that can impair the function of the equipment.
+- The gas engine must only be operated by trained and authorized personnel. - Observe all safety instructions of the system and all safety instructions of the system operator. - Operate the equipment only within the parameters specified in the technical data. - Use the equipment correctly and for its intended use only. - Never apply force. - For all work such as installation, conversion, adaptation, maintenance, and repair, all equipment must be disconnected from the mains and secured against unintentional reactivation. - Perform only such maintenance and repair work as is described in this operating manual, and follow the instructions given while working. - Only use spare parts supplied by MOTORTECH for the maintenance of the device. - Further work must only be performed by personnel authorized by MOTORTECH.
+Noncompliance with the instructions will void any warranties for the proper function of the equipment as well as the responsibility for the validity of the certifications.